Have you been to Bide Arm?

 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North Recommended Reads: Scenic Pursuit Boat Tours- Tourism at its Finest.

-Posted on October 27, 2013, in Landscapes/Geography and tagged Ashton House, Bide-Arm, Christopher Mitchelmore, come home year, Great Northern Peninsula, resettlement, Straits-White Bay North, The Straits White Bay North.
+Posted on October 27, 2013, in Nature and tagged Ashton House, Bide-Arm, Christopher Mitchelmore, come home year, Great Northern Peninsula, resettlement, Straits-White Bay North, The Straits White Bay North.
 Bookmark the permalink.
 Leave a comment.